Skip to content

 Publications Setup

-Locate the developer account ID in Play console for linking your published app to Subscribe with Google.
+Locate the developer account ID in Play Console for linking your published app to RRM.

 Settings